 Expert tips

-- Bake the crumble in one large dish as per the recipe below, or add the filling and topping to individual ramekins for single serves.
+- Bake the crumble in one large dish, or divide the filling and crumble topping between 6-8 individual ramekins or pie dishes for single serve apple crumbles.
 The baking times will be reduced for smaller serves.
+Bake until the apples are soft and the crumble is golden and crisp.

-- For a more golden, crunchy crumble, you can add a little more sugar to the mixture, or place it on a tray and bake it for 10-15 minutes before adding it to the apples and baking further.
-This will result in a more caramelised, crunchy top.
+- For an even crispier crumble, you can add a little more sugar to the mixture.
+Or, spread the crumble mixture over a flat baking tray and bake for 10-15 minutes before adding it to the top of the filling and baking further.
+This will result in a more caramelised, crunchy topping.

 FAQs